 Download the Career Planning & Development Center's guide to graduate school.
 This guide outlines what you need to know as you decide on whether graduate study is the right choice for you, where to find your best-fit graduate programs, and what to do once you begin the application process.

-Common Application Components
+Commonly Requested Application Components

 Most graduate schools request that you write a personal statement, but what does that entail?
 This article describes the components of the personal statement and tips to effectively describe your qualifications for graduate admission.